mkol5222/appsec-training/_new-appsec-training.2022-11.md

 ### Getting started

 CloudGuard AppSec protected applications are called **ASSETS**.
-Assets map front-end URLs (how your users access application from browser) to backed server (real location of your app) and associate it with security policy, logging and additional settings.
+Assets map front-end URLs (how your users access application from browser) to backend server (real location of your app) and associate it with security policy, logging and additional settings.

 Assets are enforced by **AGENTS** deployed in various deployment options (e.g. GaiaOS VM, Kubernetes Ingress, NGINX integration on Linux OS).
 Agents are installed according to **PROFILE**.
 Profile is also where we get authentication token to install agent and register it under our management tenant.
 Authentication token is sensitive credential, so handle it as such.